Financial Professional

 Financial Professionals

-All financial planners are financial professionals, but not all professionals are planners.
-A financial planner focuses on helping people create plans to reach long-term goals.
+A financial professional focuses on helping people create plans to reach long-term goals.
 They help with things like starting a college fund or saving for a down payment on a home.
 You can think of them as financial mapmakers, helping you chart your journey.

 Prepare to meet your financial professional